GorbulasDev/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 * Mobile Extension Interface (Optional)

 The Mobile Extension Interface (MEI) allows the end user to access their web wallet from a personal device.
-The MEI integrates with other 3rd party applications (Whatsapp, Telegram, address book) allowing the user to employ the Electra SocialPay service to send ECA via Social Media.
+The MEI integrates with other third-party applications (WhatsApp, Telegram, Address Book) allowing the user to employ the Electra SocialPay service to send ECA via Social Media.

 ![image alt text](images/image_1.png)